redtrovelvet/SalmoNet/docs/inbox.md

 **Endpoint:** `POST /api/authors/{AUTHOR_ID}/inbox/`

 #### **When to Use**
-Use this endpoint when an an author wants to send a like on a post (object) created by author with author uuid = {AUTHOR_ID} via their inbox.
-This endpoint is also used to unlike a post through the same method since it checks if the post like already exists in our database and then deletes it.
+Use this endpoint when an an author wants to send a like on a post (object) created by author with author uuid = {AUTHOR_ID}.
+This endpoint is also used to unlike a post through the same method since it checks if the post like already exists in {AUTHOR_ID}'s database and then deletes it.
 This is typically used for node-to-node communication.

 #### **How to Use**
 Send a POST request to /api/authors/{AUTHOR_ID}/inbox/, replacing {AUTHOR_ID} with the UUID of the author whose post is being liked.
 The body should be a JSON object representing the like.

 #### **Why to Use**
- - Use this endpoint when implementing node to node like functionality for a post.
+ - Use this endpoint when implementing node to node functionality for liking a post.

  #### **Request**